-If you’re thinking about how to start a women’s ministry, there are several things you’ll want to consider.
+If you’re thinking about how to start a women’s ministry, I have several things you’ll want to consider.
 Years ago, when I started a single mom ministry for the community, I had no format or any idea of what I was doing.
 It was super hard, and I bumped my head lots of times.
 I started it in the 90s, and we didn’t have the wealth of information we now have available to us.
-The Internet was fairly new; I know that’s hilarious, but it really was.
+The Internet was fairly new; I know that’s hilarious now, but it really was.
 As a result, I genuinely had to rely on the Lord to guide my steps and open doors for me.

 This women's ministry post covers:

-My women’s ministry wasn’t marketed as such; I just marketed it as a support network for single mothers like myself.
+My women’s ministry wasn’t marketed as a “women’s ministry”; I just promoted it as a support network for single mothers like myself.
 That really is what I thought it was.